placrosse/kodo/docs/source/faq.rst

 What is original data?
 ......................

 The original data is the data that is to be transferred from a source to one or more sinks with a size :math:`B` in bits.

 What is a finite field?
 .......................

 A finite field (FF) (or Galois field) is a mathematical construct and entails to much explanations to be included here.
 It is not necessary to have a deep understanding of finite fields, but some understanding is useful.
 Simplified a FF is a variable where special rules are defined for the arithmetic operations.
-These rules guarentee that the result of operating on a finite field will always result in a value that is in the field which is very useful on computers with fixed precision.
+These rules guarantee that the result of operating on a finite field will always result in a value that is in the field which is very useful on computers with fixed precision.
 One common field is the binary field FF(2) where addition is defined by the XOR operation.
 Typically FF(2) or FF(2^8) is used since they correspond to a bit and a byte respectively.
 The size of a field is typically denoted :math:`q`.

 What is an element?
 ...................

-An element is an element in a FF which can be though of as a variable with the type of a specific finite field variable.
+An element is an element in a FF which can be thought of as a variable with the type of a specific finite field variable.

 What is a symbol?
 .................